HolyJS-TCXX/HolyJS-Piter-2019-TCXX/proposal-struct-extration-and-applied-dest.md

 ```

 So, the behaviour is the same as it was `Object.assign`, but for sure can be optimized under the hood of V8.
+And in an addition we can throw an exception, if nested prop does not exists.
+But also we can bring some compatibility with other proposals with pre-cheking if property exists `obj?.deep?.nested` or `obj?deep?nested` or `obj.?deeo.?nested`, nevermind how it will be finally implemented.